biocore/cmi-workshops/docs/index.rst

 For more information on Qiita, including Qiita philosophy and documentation, please visit `Qiita website <https://qiita.ucsd.edu/static/doc/html/index.html>`__.

+A description of many of the terms used in this tutorial can be found in this `glossary <glossary.md>`_

 For general information about workshops, please `contact Tomasz Kosciolek directly
 <mailto:tkosciolek@ucsd.edu>`__.